Meaning of Analysis of Financial Statements:

-Financial statement analysis is the procedure of scrutinizing an enterprise’s financial statements for taking up the decisions for the purposes and to comprehend the comprehensive health of an establishment.
-Financial statements document financial information, which must be assessed through financial statement analysis to become more helpful to shareholders, managers, investors and other interested parties.
+Financial statement analysis is the procedure of analysing an enterprise’s financial statements for making decisions for the purposes and to understand the comprehensive health of an organisation.
+Financial statements document financial information, which must be evaluated through financial statement analysis to become more helpful to shareholders, managers, investors and other interested parties.
 To put it in other words, the term ‘financial analysis’ comprises both ‘analysis and interpretation’.
-The term analysis refers to simplification of financial information by methodical categorisation furnished in the financial statements.
-Interpretation refers to elucidating the meaning and importance of the information.
-These 2 are integral to each other.
-The analysis is inoperative without interpretation and interpretation without analysis is complicated or often futile.

 Tools of Analysis of Financial Statements :